Leopard Gecko Care Page

 The leading causes of impaction are improper temperatures, dehydration, and high parasite loads, not loose substrate.
 Leos require a certain range of basking heat in order to properly digest their food and pass any bits of substrate they may have ingested.

 After extensive research and thought on the matter, ReptiFiles has concluded that sand is safe for leopard geckos, but only if it is used correctly.
 Pre-washed, dust-free play sand or fine-grain dune sand is perfectly safe, although we strongly recommend mixing it with organic topsoil for a substrate that most closely replicates their natural environment.
-Sand alone can't hold burrows and the loose, slippery texture can be hard on your gecko's joints.
+Sand alone can't hold burrows and the loose, slippery texture is unnatural for leopard geckos.

 If you are still worried about impaction, however, using a “solid” substrate such as paper towels or slate tile is fine, although it is less enriching, less comfortable, and less natural than an appropriate loose substrate.